gateniomer/Fullstack-Learnings/README.md

 ## 📅 11.2.22 - Created my first website!
 Today, I created a beautiful hotel website using the basics of HTML and CSS I learned so far.

+I also learned about Responsive layouts:
+- absolute/relative length units
+- the viewport & media query
+- typical breakpoints
+- mobile first design

+Looking forward to learn about Flexbox.

 ## 📅 8.2.22 - learned more CSS basics
 Today, I learned more basic concepts in CSS:
 - background & border